DMDcoin/dmdv4migration/docs/governance.md

 ### Voting Weight
 The governance voting is a weighted voting process done by all validators.
-Their voting weight is valued by the stake of their nodes.
+Their voting weight is valued by the total stake of their nodes.
 This is an incentive for validators to attract more delegators on their nodes, while being active in voting processes, and doing good and reasonable decisions in the voting process is an incentive for delegators to give their voting power into the hands of validators, that are active contributors driving the ecosystem forward.
 The weight of the voting is determined at the end of the voting period.
-TODO TECH: Figure out what is required withing the HBBFT smart contracts to enable this calculation.
-Does a concept like event subscription exist ?

 ### Public transparency
 All votings are public visible, transparent and comprehensible.